9brada6/tabs-with-posts/development.md

 - Make ajax show a "Loading..." text in widget when selecting article block.

 - In General Settings, add a note to say that if you use a plugin with cache, then the cache should be refreshed.

+- Bug: If after a query, no posts are returned(article blocks are not created), then the cache is not updated.

 - Bug: Find where the cache might be generated different if the user has admin privilege, or find a way to disable admin privilege.